Let me help you perfect your cookies! With a video tutorial and in-depth descriptions, these cookie baking tips will help improve your next batch.

 This mainly refers to oven temperature, butter temperature, and egg temperature.
 Cold cookie dough helps too!
 See tip #1.

-Oven temperature: Unless you have a regularly calibrated oven, your oven’s temperature is probably inaccurate.
+- Oven temperature: Unless you have a regularly calibrated oven, your oven’s temperature could be inaccurate.
 When you set your oven to 350°F, it might not really be 350°F inside.
-It could be 325°F or 375°F. While this might not seem like a big deal, it poses a huge problem for your cookies.
-Over-browning, excess spread, underbaking in the centers, uneven baking.
-Get an oven thermometer.
-They’re so cheap, but will save you a million headaches. you chose a particular cookie recipe for a reason, now don’t sabotage yourself (your time, your tastebuds, your money!) by baking at the wrong temperature.
+It could be 325°F or 375°F. While this might not seem like a big deal, it poses a huge problem for your cookies such as over-browning, excess spread, underbaking in the centers, and/or uneven baking.
+Purchase an oven thermometer and place it in the center of your oven.
+While inexpensive, they’re irreplaceable in a baker’s kitchen.
+Place it in your oven so you always know the actual temperature.

-I know that sounds crazy.
-One batch at a time, on the middle rack.
-That’s how I bake every single cookie recipe.
-My reason is because you get the best possible results when the oven only concentrates on that 1 batch.
-If you absolutely need to bake more than one batch at a time (hello Christmas cookies!), rotate the baking sheets from the top rack to bottom rack a couple times through the baking process to encourage even browning.
-And turn the sheets around as well.
+If you’re able and time allows it, I recommend baking 1 batch of cookies at a time on the center rack.
+Why?
+You get the best possible results when the oven only concentrates on 1 single batch.
+If you absolutely need to bake more than one batch at a time for an event, holiday baking, etc– rotate the baking sheets from the top rack to bottom rack once halfway through the baking process.
 Ovens have hot spots!

 When it comes to baking cookies, it pays off to be a perfectionist!

 How to Freeze Cookie Dough

 I have an in-depth guide for you: How to Freeze Cookie Dough